mikolajroszak/qsp-protocol-node/README.md

 * `QSP_ETH_AUTH_TOKEN`: Ethereum node's
    authentication token (e.g., one obtained for Infura, a proxy node, etc).
-   Default points to an Infura authentication token created for Quantstamp.

 * `QSP_ETH_PASSPHRASE`: passphrase of the target Ethereum account.
 The password must **NOT** contain